Balancingrock/classic-jekyll-theme/README.md

 	`yes` to enable the cookies warning, `no` to disable.
 The cookies warning is from [Silktide](http://silktide.com/cookieconsent), distributed under the MIT license.

+- Some of the text elements in the theme can be translated with the following definitions:

+	If a definition is absent, the default shown will be used.

+	`tHome: Home` # Menu item

+	`tPosts: Posts` # Title on home page

+	`tCategories: Categories` # Menu item

+	`tCategory: Category` # Title on categories page

+	`tNoBlogpostFound: No blogposts found for this category` # Message on category page if no posts have been found

+	`tMore: more` # Continuation text for abbreviated posts on a category page

+	`tTags: Tags` # Tag label on category page

+	`tRecent: Recent` # Title on recent posts widget

+	`tSocialMediaResources: Social Media & Resources` # Part title of social media widget

+	`tSubscribe: Subscribe` # Title of subscription widget

+	`tUsesCookies: This site uses cookies` # Cookie warning message

+	`tCookieOk: OK` # Text for OK button

+	`tMoreInfo: More info` # More cookie info text

 ### _sass/classic-jekyll-theme.scss

 The default `main.scss` file has been emptied.
 Hence all CSS configuration is done in the theme sass file.

+To start configuring this file, create a `_sass` directory and copy the `classic-jekyll-theme.scss` from the gem directory to the new directory.

 ## Creating Posts